Be careful when selecting a tax return preparer

 This means finding someone with an established business and a good reputation, and knowing certain warning signs.

-Don’t authorize the preparer to file your return until you’ve reviewed it and made sure all your information is correct.
+Don’t authorize the return preparer to file your tax return until you’ve reviewed it and made sure all your information is correct.
 This means deductions, credits, personal details, and any direct deposit information.
-(You can authorize a return by signing the actual return or IRS Form 8879 authorizing the preparer to use your PIN to submit your tax return electronically.)
+You can authorize a tax return by signing the actual tax return or IRS Form 8879, IRS e-file Signature Authorization, authorizing the tax return preparer to use your Personal Identification Number (PIN) to submit your tax return electronically.

-Never sign a blank tax form – sign only after all information has been entered and you’ve confirmed it is correct.
+Never sign a blank tax form – You should only sign the tax return after the return preparer enters all your information and you’ve confirmed it is correct.

-Always get a complete copy of your return for your records.
-Verify it includes the preparer’s name, signature, and preparer tax identification number.
-Paid return preparers must have a preparer tax identification number issued by the IRS.
-They must enter that number, along with their name and signature, on every return they prepare in exchange for payment, and must give you a copy of the return.
+Always get a complete copy of your return and keep it for your records.
+You must verify your tax return includes the return preparer’s name, signature, and Preparer Tax Identification Number (PTIN).
+Paid return preparers must have a PTIN issued by the IRS.
+They must enter that number, along with their name and signature, on every tax return they prepare in exchange for payment, and must give you a copy of the tax return.

-If you are a victim of Return Preparer Fraud or Misconduct
+If you are a victim of tax return preparer fraud or misconduct

-The first indication you’ve been victimized by an unscrupulous preparer might be correspondence from the IRS.
-For example, an IRS notice may alert you there was a mistake on your return or that it’s being audited.
-Another way you might find out is if a transcript of your account doesn’t match the return you signed.
+The first indication you’ve been victimized by an dishonest return preparer might be correspondence from the IRS.
+For example: An IRS notice may alert you to a mistake on your tax return or that it’s being audited.
+Another way you might find out is if a transcript of your account doesn’t match the tax return you signed.

-- Contact your local police department and file a report naming the preparer as a suspect.
+- Contact your local police department and file a report naming the return preparer as a suspect.